pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-haptics.md

 - `Slide`: A slide.
 - `Explosion`: An explosion.

-These predefined clips can be sent using the following method:
+These predefined clips are internally generated through a combination of simpler calls, ensuring compatibility with any haptic-capable device.
+They can be sent using the following method:

 ```c#
 void SendHapticFeedback(UxrHandSide       handSide,